Tiny Harris Admits She & T.I. Aren’t Over Despite Divorce Filing, ‘TIP Needs To Come Back To Me’ [Video]

 A video posted by The Shade Room (@theshaderoom) on

-Tiny’s latest confessions about T.I. come just weeks after she filed for divorce from the rapper, who also goes by the pseudonym TIP, and shorty after sources alleged to Hollywood Life that there’s a good chance the couple may actually reconcile and call off their divorce mere weeks after Harris first filed.
+Tiny’s latest confessions about T.I. come just weeks after she filed for divorce from the rapper, who also goes by the pseudonym TIP.
+Sources alleged to Hollywood Life that there’s a good chance the couple may actually reconcile and call off their divorce mere weeks after Harris first filed.

 “Tiny’s just about to yank the divorce papers off the table,” a source recently revealed of Tiny and T.I. potentially calling off their divorce and getting back together, despite Harris only filing for a permanent split from TIP last month.

-The site’s insider then went on to claim that Harris was supposedly never actually serious about divorcing T.I. and was allegedly “only trying to scare him to the bone by filing.”
+The site’s insider then went on to claim that Harris was supposedly never actually serious about divorcing T.I. and allegedly was “only trying to scare him to the bone by filing.”

-Though Harris appeared to hint in her video that she and T.I. may not have been close in the wake of her divorce filing, Hollywood Life’s Harris insider claimed that she and TIP have in fact been spending a lot of time together over the Holidays.
+Although Harris appeared to hint in her video that she and T.I. may not have been close in the wake of her divorce filing, Hollywood Life’s Harris insider claimed that she and TIP have, in fact, been spending a lot of time together over the Holidays.

-“[The] fact is she loves TIP,” continued the source just days before Tiny seemingly admitting that she was ready to make her six year marriage to T.I. work, revealing last week that Harris and T.I. have been communicating well in recent weeks.
+“[The] fact is she loves TIP,” continued the source just days before Tiny seemingly admitting that she was ready to make her six-year marriage to T.I. work.

+Last week, she revealed that Harris and T.I. have been communicating well in recent weeks.

 “They’ve talked about their problems,” confirmed the source of Tiny and T.I.
 “They’ve been having loads of family time [and are] connecting on spiritual level.”